getsentry/dotnet-assembly-alias/blog.md

 Many .net applications and frameworks support a [plugin based model](https://en.wikipedia.org/wiki/Plug-in_(computing)).
-Also known as addin or extension model.
-A plugin model allows extension or customization of functionality by adding assemblies and config files to a directory that is scanned at app startup.
-For example
+Also known as "add-in" or "extension" model.
+A plugin model allows extension or customization of functionality by adding assemblies and config files to a directory that is scanned at application startup.
+For example:

  * [MsBuild tasks](https://docs.microsoft.com/en-us/visualstudio/msbuild/task-writing)
  * [Visual Studio extensions](https://docs.microsoft.com/en-us/visualstudio/extensibility/starting-to-develop-visual-studio-extensions)